greenszpila/kubeadm-cluster/README.md

-# terraform-kubeadm-3node-cluster
+# Terraform with Ansible kubeadm bootstrap cluster.

 Bootstraping kubeadm kubernetes cluster using terraform and ansible.
-I am using remote-exec and local-exec to demonstrate two different ways of configuring hosts.
+I am using `remote-exec` and `local-exec` to demonstrate two different ways of configuring hosts.

 ### Dependencies